On differentiability of Sobolev functions with respect to the Sobolev norm: Introduction

-The notion of weak derivatives \cite{S63} was introduced as a generalization of classic solutions of PDEs.
-But the regularity of weak solutions is a long-standing complicated problem, see, for example \cite{LU68}, which is still open.
-In the present article we study fine regularity properties of Sobolev functions of the space $W^1_p(\Omega)$.
-Let $\Omega$ be an open subset of the Euclidean space $\mathbb R^n$, in the classical work \cite{C51} it was proved that functions in the Sobolev space $W^{1}_{p}(\Omega)$, $p>n$, are differentiable a.e. in $\Omega$ with respect to the uniform norm, see also works \cite{CZ62,Se61}.
+for almost all $x\in\Omega$, see also works \cite{CZ62,Se61}.
 In the case $p=n$ the differentiability of monotone functions of the Sobolev space $W^1_n(\Omega)$ was obtained in \cite{V66}.
 This result was extended to the case of spaces $W^1_p(\Omega)$, $n-1<p<\infty$, in \cite{Man94}.

+The differentiability with respect to the $L_p$-norm was first investigated in \cite{CZ60,CZ61}.
+The book \cite{St70} is devoted, in particular, to a systematic study of the $L_p$-differentiability, the detailed bibliography can be found in \cite{St70}.
+In addition, in \cite{CZ61} the conception of the $L_p-$differentiability was considered and the following theorem was proved: Let $1\leq p<\infty$ and $f\in W^1_{p}(\mathbb{R}^n)$, then $f$ is $L_p-$differentiable at almost every $x\in\mathbb{R}^n$ with respect to Lebesgue measure.
+In the work \cite{AFP}, the notion of $L_1$-differentiability for functions of bounded variation was discussed.

-In \cite{Re68,VGR79} was suggested the method which allows to consider differentiability of Sobolev functions in the topology associated with Sobolev norms.
-In the work \cite{Re68} it was proved that for a function $f\in W^1_p(\Omega)$, the formal differential $Df(x)$, $x\in\Omega$, defined by the vector gradient $\nabla f(x)$, is the differential with respect to convergence in $W^1_p(\Omega)$ for almost every $x\in\Omega$ with respect to Lebesgue measure.
-The main result of the present work is a refined version of the corresponding Lagrange formula with the remainder of the $W^1_p$ class.
-Corresponding result for $W^k_p$ classes are also proved.
+In the frameworks of Sobolev space theory, in \cite{Re68,VGR79}, the differentiability of Sobolev functions with respect to the Sobolev norms was considered.
+In the work \cite{Re68} it was proved that for a function $f\in W^1_p(\Omega)$, the formal differential $Df(x)$, $x\in\Omega$, defined by the weak gradient $\nabla f(x)$, is the differential with respect to convergence in $W^1_p(\Omega)$ for almost every $x\in\Omega$ with respect to Lebesgue measure.